Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 > Edit personal information for a costumer

 #### Scenario
-> 1.Actor searching for a page of a costumer Martin.
+> 1.Actor searching for a page of a customer Martin.
-> 2.The system displays the page and all the personal infromation about a costumer Martin.
+> 2.The system displays the page and all the personal infromation about a customer Martin.
 > 3.The actor edits Martins age to 20 on the 30th of June.
 > 4.The actor confirms Martins modified age.
 > 5.The system checks all the modified data